 - Promote student participation in the federally-funded summer food service programs and coordinate activities with city agencies to maximize student summer services and student participation in federally-funded summer food service programs.

-- Promote student participation in after-school and summer programs that serve healthy snacks to children which meet federal and state regulations.
+- Promote student participation in after school and summer programs that serve students healthy snacks and/or meals which meet federal and state regulations.
+Schools that provide after school or summer programming should connect with NSS and establish meal and/or snack services.

-- Conduct periodic reviews to ensure that items sold on school grounds are in compliance with this policy.
+- Conduct periodic reviews to ensure that items served and sold on school grounds are in compliance with this policy.

 - Daily Opportunities for Physical Activity